dmikushin/bilinear/README.md

 # Bilinear test in OpenCL

-OpenCL implementation of the Bilinear test program
+OpenCL implementation of the Bilinear test program.
+Runs on NVIDIA, AMD and ARM (Mali) devices.

 ## Prerequisites